TRIBUNE.NET.PH | Making good living in memorial properties

 The investment, he further described is “low committal, as a buyer doesn’t even need to check out his property since care and maintenance is taken care of by our park administrators.”

-Of course, all Golden Haven Memorial Parks and its well-thought-out landscapes and facilities are more than enough returns for one’s money.
+Of course, all Golden Haven Memorial Parks and their well-thought-out landscapes and facilities are more than enough returns for one’s money.
 Each location is unique as its developer recreates the world’s iconic landmarks for loved ones of the deceased to enjoy during their visits.

 Think of Brazil’s Christ the Redeemer replicated in Golden Haven in Cagayan de Oro; touches of Spanish architecture in Golden Haven Las Piñas; or ornate Italian details in structures and walls at Golden Haven in Cebu.
 All these, set in vast gardens sprawling with greenery and shaded with flowering trees.